TechnologyAdvice/technologyadvice.github.io/_posts/2016-10-08-jumping-into-elasticsearch.markdown

 The [bulk API](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-bulk.html) also supports multi-document CRUD operations, but we won't get into that here.

 ### Searching
 Obviously *this* is what Elasticsearch is all about, but hopefully you'll forgive the long introduction in the name of actually having data to search.
-Thanks to the bulk POST, our node now has a `socialnetwork` index with 1000 unique `user` documents, and a `localsearch` index with 500 `business` documents, so let's dig in.
+Thanks to the bulk upload, our node now has a `socialnetwork` index with 1000 unique `user` documents, and a `localsearch` index with 500 `business` documents, so let's dig in.

 While Elasticsearch's [URI search](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-uri-request.html) capabilities are wildly robust, we'll focus mainly on the [Query DSL](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl.html), and frankly still barely brush the surface.